gvwilson/sensibleadventures/shapers/shapers.md

     or perform surgery.

 -   **Intellect** (IQ): how good she is at book learning and abstract reasoning.
-    A character with a low Intellect is not necessarily stupid---she just isn't good at logic puzzles.
+    A character with a low Intellect isn't stupid---she just isn't good at logic puzzles.

 -   **Sight** (SGT), **Hearing** (HER), and **Smell** (SML):
     These measure exactly what their names say.